jasminewoo/nico_crawler/README.md

 ## S3 Cost Estimation

 Assumptions:
-* Your S3 bucket resides in the Tokyo region
+* Your stack resides in the Tokyo region.
-* You empty your bucket once a month
+* You empty your bucket once a month.
+* Request fees are not included in the calculation, because they are most likely negligible.

 ```python
 # Adjust the values for your usage